OpenTermsArchive/contrib-versions/Zoosk/Privacy Policy.md

 **Collection of personal information** **.** In the last 12 months, we have collected the following categories of personal information:

-**Category of Personal Information** **Collected** **Identifiers**, such as name, nickname or pseudonym, email address, address, telephone number, zip code, account name and password, or other similar identifiers. ✔ **California Customer Records** (Cal.
+**Category of Personal Information** **Collected** **Identifiers**, such as name, nickname or pseudonym, email address, address, telephone number, zip code, account name and password, or other similar identifiers.✔**California Customer Records** (Cal.
 Civ.
-Code § 1798.80(e)), such as bank account information, credit or debit card information, or any other financial information. ✔ **Protected Classification Characteristics**, such as ethnicity, age, religion, gender and sexual orientation. ✔ **Commercial Information**, such as your purchasing and ordering behavior. ✔ **Internet/Network Information**, such as device information, log, and analytics data. ✔ **Geolocation Data**, such as information about your physical location collected from geolocation features on your device, including your IP address and GPS (e.g., latitude and/or longitude). ✔ **Sensory Information**, such as pictures of you and recordings of phone calls between you and us, where permitted by law. ✔ **Profession/Employment Information**, such as current occupation and income, job history and experience. ✔ **Other Personal Information**, such as information you post on our applications or on social media pages, including pictures or videos of you, or other information you submit to us.
-We also collect information from the dating profile you create, such as level of education and colleges or universities attended, political views, details about your physical appearance, and partner preference information. ✔ **Inferences**, including information generated from your dating profile, as well as any of the information above and your use of our services. ✔
+Code § 1798.80(e)), such as bank account information, credit or debit card information, or any other financial information.✔**Protected Classification Characteristics**, such as ethnicity, age, religion, gender and sexual orientation.✔**Commercial Information**, such as your purchasing and ordering behavior.✔**Internet/Network Information**, such as device information, log, and analytics data.✔**Geolocation Data**, such as information about your physical location collected from geolocation features on your device, including your IP address and GPS (e.g., latitude and/or longitude).✔**Sensory Information**, such as pictures of you and recordings of phone calls between you and us, where permitted by law.✔**Profession/Employment Information**, such as current occupation and income, job history and experience.✔**Other Personal Information**, such as information you post on our applications or on social media pages, including pictures or videos of you, or other information you submit to us.
+We also collect information from the dating profile you create, such as level of education and colleges or universities attended, political views, details about your physical appearance, and partner preference information.✔**Inferences**, including information generated from your dating profile, as well as any of the information above and your use of our services.✔

 **Sources of personal information** .
 We collect personal information about you from one or more of the following categories of sources: